 In this process of continuous improvement, your supply chain design and the designs of others who are working on the same case will all converge on one or two optimal solutions regardless of individual starting points for those designs.
 People’s designs will not be identical, but they will become more and more similar as they keep making improvements to optimize their designs.
 See more about this in The Butterfly Effect.

 Click here to download a copy of the beta test Optimizing & Reporting template – this template works when all products are shipped in a standard sized shipping container.

 [ New template tabs for Dashboard and Facility Detail were contributed by Robert Scanlon, operations and supply chain executive and adjunct professor at Catholic University of America, scanlonro

-In addition to the reporting templates provided by SCM Globe, there are other open source templates available to help you optimize supply chain operations.
+In addition to the reporting templates provided by SCM Globe, here are some other open source templates available to help you optimize supply chain operations.
 These templates let you use data from your supply chain model and your simulations to analyze and improve your supply chain:

-- Explanation of capacitated plant location (CAPLOC) model — clear set of lecture slides from University of Colorado at Boulder, Leeds School of Business
+- Explanation of capacitated plant location (CAPLOC) model — clear and concise set of lecture slides from University of Colorado at Boulder, Leeds School of Business

 - Capacitated plant location template — video showing how to use Excel spreadsheet and Solver to set up a model and determine optimal plant locations